 Cill Gate at Southsea Marina

 Southsea Marina has a cill gate which opens and closes automatically at certain states of the tide.
-The times of the cill gate opening and closing at Southsea Marina are available in the marina guide PDF file below.
+The times of the cill gate opening and closing at Southsea Marina are available here.

 Southsea Marina channel